CT Scanning (Tomographic Imaging) Laboratory

-With enough axial scans, you can generate a density and porosity log that has very high resolution.
+With enough axial scans, you can generate a density and porosity log that has a very high resolution.
 These can be calibrated against downhole logs.
-The resolution can be as low as 1 axial image every 4cm, or as high as 1 axial image every 1 mm.
+The resolution can be as low as one axial image every 4 cm or as high as one axial image every 1 mm.

 Profiling Unconsolidated Core

-While CT Scanning gives precise density of the core, if it is unconsolidated core, then density may appear lower due to the absence of overburden pressure.
-As a result, for unconsolidated core the density may not match the logs precisely.
-In this circumstance we can apply a correction to account for the reservoir pressure in order to match the logs.
+While CT Scanning gives a precise density of a core, if it is an unconsolidated core, then density may appear lower due to the absence of overburden pressure.
+As a result, for an unconsolidated core, the density may not match the logs precisely.
+In this circumstance, we can apply a correction to account for the reservoir pressure in order to match the logs.
 An alternative to this would be to take the core and put it in a coreholder and CT Scan while the core is under pressure.

 Fracture Healing Verification by CT Scanning Core

-For unconsolidated core (such as oilsand) it is important to check for artificial fractures created during coring.
-In the example above we scanned oilsand core at reservoir pressure (in a core tube) to see the initial state of the core prior to flooding.
-We found many artificial fractures and the density didn’t match log density.
+For unconsolidated core (such as oilsand), it is important to check for artificial fractures created during coring.
+In the example above, we scanned an oilsand core at reservoir pressure (in a core tube) to see the initial state of the core prior to flooding.
+We found many artificial fractures and the density did not match log density.
 A very mild pressure cycling procedure was utilized to heal the fractures and then we re-scanned the core for verification.
 The result was core that had all artificial fractures removed and a density that matched the downhole log.
 The sample is then prepared to begin the coreflood and/or SCAL tests.
 This is an important step to take if you do not wish to flow through artificial fractures and get incorrect results.

 Using CT Scanner for In-Situ Saturation Monitoring (ISSM)